 P: God of Every Soul, your love for us stretches far beyond our ability to imagine it.
 Open those who live in shame to a sense of your acceptance which encompasses every sin.
 In Christ we pray, C: Amen.

 P: We give you thanks, God of Truth, for the faith of the Samaritan woman.
 Like her, we offer these prayers, trusting in the One who is a living well.
 Amen.

-PRAYERS OF THE PEOPLE 2

-Presider or deacon

-To all who come to the well, God gives living water.
+PRAYERS OF THE PEOPLE 2 Presider or deacon To all who come to the well, God gives living water.
 As we make our journey to the paschal feast, let us earnestly pray to God for all who thirst and hunger.

-Deacon or other leader

-For the holy catholic church in every place, traveling the wilderness of this world.
+Deacon or other leader For the holy catholic church in every place, traveling the wilderness of this world.
+Lord, have mercy.

 For N our bishop, for presbyters and deacons and all who minister in Christ, and for all the holy people of God.
+Lord, have mercy.

 For all nations, peoples, tribes, clans, and families.
+Lord, have mercy.

 For the victims of greed and violence, and for all who are in need.
+Lord, have mercy.